NexusMutual/docs/docs/protocol/capital-pool/investments.md

 # Investments

-Any investment allocations are decided by members through on-chain governance using the [Nexus Mutual Protocol Improvement Proposal (NMPIP)](/governance/protocol-improvement-proposals) format.
+Any investment allocations are decided by members through onchain governance using the [Nexus Mutual Protocol Improvement Proposal (NMPIP)](/governance/protocol-improvement-proposals) format.
 To date, members have voted to allocate Capital Pool assets in the following strategies.

 ## Investment in Lido stETH